Case Study – How Atrial Fibrillation Patient’s Changed Life

 I have had to have a completely new wardrobe and Dr Boon Lim at one stage knocked another 5kgs off my target because he told me he knew I could do it!
 When I had reached the target and was maintaining it Dr Hameed wrote to Dr Boon Lim and told him.
 However, being seen in Cardiology Clinic and seeing the look on the doctor’s faces when they saw the change in me was absolutely wonderful, that really made my day, Dr Boon Lim looked at me and I can’t explain how grateful I was to him, how do you tell someone that they changed your life and not how either of us expected.

 I was put on the list for Cardioversion.
 In October 2020, as Covid was easing slightly I was called for my ablation and I had lost some more weight.
 The staff at Hammersmith are amazing they knew my story and I cannot explain how much it felt like we were a team sorting out a problem.
-I have a fantastic memory of coming round after the procedure to see Dr Boon Lim and he held my hand and told me they had got it, I will remember that moment forever his kindness was amazing, if I could have hugged him, I don’t think I would have let him go.
+I have a fantastic memory of coming around after the procedure to see Dr Boon Lim and he held my hand and told me they had got it, I will remember that moment forever his kindness was amazing, if I could have hugged him, I don’t think I would have let him go.
 He believed in me.

 I went home and recovered.
 I felt amazing.
 Sadly after a week, my heart went clunk again.
 Everyone involved was disappointed but, for me, that wasn’t for long.